luiscmas/conditional-shortcode/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Wordpress plugin.
+Conditional Shortcode.
 Adds a shortcode that retrieves a text depending on an integer parameter passed as a request

 == Description ==
-Wordpress plugin.
-Adds a shortcode that retrieves a text depending on an integer parameter passed as a request
+Conditional Shortcode.
+Adds a shortcode gracias_por_donar that retrieves a text depending on an integer parameter passed as a request

 Shortcode attributes:
-- texto0, texto1, texto2, texto3 are texts to print
+- text0, text1, text2, text3 are texts to print
-- importe1, importe2, importe3 are integers that
+- range1, range2, range3 are integers (default values 0)
-- get is the name of the request parameter that can be passed as post or get
+- get is the name of the request parameter that can be passed as post or get (default value is "amt")

 usage
-[gracias_por_donar texto0="thist text is printed if value < importe1"
+[gracias_por_donar text0="thist text is printed if value < importe1"
-texto1="this text is printed if value between importe1 and importe2" texto2="this text is printed if value between importe2 and importe3" texto3="this text is printed if value greater than importe3" importe1="20" importe2="50" importe3="80" get="amt"
+text1="this text is printed if value between range1 and range2" text2="this text is printed if value between range2 and range3" text3="this text is printed if value greater or equal than range3" importe1="20" importe2="50" importe3="80" get="amt"
 ]